rowanthorpe/makeheaders/README.md

 want, which will hopefully make this mirror obsolete.
 If they accept all the changes I will make a clear note of it here.

-`makeheaders` is under a Simplified BSD License.
-See the comments near the top of the file for copyright information.

 I started making these changes because I came across an error, and despite the various fixes I made I ran out of time to diagnose that original error, and as it is not a showstopper for me anyway I am just